StrangeBeeCorp/docs/docs/flow/user-guides/build-your-first-workflow.md

 ## Step 2: Set the vendor and product

 You'll fetch CVEs for Apple macOS.
 Rather than hardcoding these values directly into the API request, store them as local variables.
-They're scoped to a single workflow and available to all subsequent nodes.
+They're scoped to a single workflow run and available to all subsequent nodes.

 1. In the workflow editor, drag the trigger node connector to an empty area of the canvas.